The Brain Unveiled

 Edited by Andy Ross

-It was not until the early 1990s, with the development of magnetic resonance imaging (MRI), that we found we could watch the brain actually working.
+In the early 1990s, with the development of magnetic resonance imaging (MRI), we found out how to watch the brain at work.
 If MRI delivers half of what many people expect it to deliver, these could turn out to be the most revolutionary machines in human history.
-But these are early days, so any extravagant claims about ways of improving your brain on the basis of evidence from MRI machines are likely to be snake oil.

-The process seems to be centred on one small part of the brain: the anterior superior temporal gyrus.
-At Goldsmiths College in London, Dr Joydeep Bhattacharya says the real issue is not the "Aha!" moment itself, but the way it is produced in the brain and how we recognise it.
-"We need to know the brain processes involved, to find how this moment is strong enough to reach consciousness.
+The process seems to be centred on the anterior superior temporal gyrus.
+At Goldsmiths College in London, Dr Joydeep Bhattacharya says the real issue is not the "Aha!" moment itself, but the way it is produced in the brain: "We need to know the brain processes involved, to find how this moment is strong enough to reach consciousness.
 We know insight does not come from the sky."

 There is a link between musical improvisation and the "Aha!" moment.
 Improvisation is found to be accompanied by a dissociated pattern of activity in the prefrontal cortex.
 The prefrontal cortex is to the brain what a conductor is to an orchestra.
 It pulls the whole show together.

-On August 10, 1788, one of the greatest of all examples of divergent thinking came into the world.
-It was Mozart's last symphony, the Jupiter, and the final movement is an explosive assertion of the joy of our apparently limitless creativity.
-If anybody was a diverger, it was Mozart.
+In 1788, one of the greatest of all examples of divergent thinking came into the world.
+It was Mozart's last symphony, the Jupiter.

-The short answer is use it or lose it.
+For a boomer with brain rot, the short answer is use it or lose it.
 The plasticity of the brain means that it is able, in the face of injury or decay, to find ways of adapting itself to preserve strong patterns of activity.
-Read books, good books — nothing works better.
+Read good books — nothing works better.

 A New Theory of Mental Disorders